-The vast majority of Iowa’s streams, rivers and lakes offer safe and high-quality fish that pose little or no threat to human health if consumed.
-In fact, over 4.5 million meals of Iowa fish were consumed in 2007.
-Some limitations regarding fish consumption may apply for young children and pregnant women.
-Here’s a Fish Consumption Fact Sheet from the Iowa DNR and the Iowa Dept. of Public Health for more information.
-Here is a list of current fish consumption advisories for Iowa lakes and rivers.
+Most of Iowa’s streams, rivers and lakes offer safe and high-quality fish that pose little or no threat to human health if eaten.
+Over 4.5 million meals of Iowa fish were eaten in 2017.
+Some limitations of eating fish may apply for young children and pregnant women.
+Find out more with this Fish Consumption Fact Sheet from the Iowa DNR and the Iowa Dept. of Public Health.

 Find the most up to date list of consumption advisories at www.iowadnr.gov/Environmental-Protection/Water-Quality/Water-Monitoring/Fish-Tissue.
 New advisories are issued and existing advisories are removed, based on results of annual fish contaminant monitoring in Iowa.